The is shortage a mental health nurses in the UK, and whilst this can be challenging, we achieved 100% employability in Unistats.

 Our two-year course is open to graduates in any subject who are seeking a career as a mental health nurse.
 Our intake is extremely diverse and we welcome people from a wide variety of backgrounds and professions.
 Life experience is one of the most significant contributing factors to becoming an effective mental health nurse.
-We are seeking students who can demonstrate a passion for helping others, demonstrate empathy, warmth and care coupled with the ability to collaborate within multi-disciplinary teams and advocate on behalf of clients and their families/carers in a highly sensitive area of healthcare.
-Confidence in dealing with people as well as good communication and observation skills are key - if this sounds like you then we encourage you to apply.
+We are seeking students who can demonstrate a passion for helping others, demonstrate empathy and care coupled with the ability to collaborate within multi-disciplinary teams and advocate on behalf of clients and their families/carers in a highly sensitive area of healthcare.

 In addition to developing your core nursing skills, the course will build your knowledge of professional and ethical practice.
 Developed in close consultation with our trust partners (both acute and primary care), service users and students, this innovative diploma consists of 50% theory and 50% practice.